blazQ/mpi-word-count/README.md

 --------------------------------------------------------------------------
 ```

 This is what would happen running it locally, on a machine with less than the requested amount of cores.
-This means that if we use 8 processors on an e2-standard-8 machine, we are actually oversubscribing from 4, hence the reduced scaling.
+This means that if we use 8 processors on an e2-standard-8 machine, we are actually oversubscribing from 4, and this is the root cause of slightly decreased performance at the beginning.

 Here's a table that summarizes results, in terms of speedup, when we use all 24 vCPUs, on an input of roughly 1 GB: